rliebz/ghost/README.md

 ## Philosophy

-### Ghost Does Assertions

-Go's `testing` package is fantastic; Ghost doesn't try to do anything that the standard library already does.

-Test suites, mocking, logging, and non-assertion failures are all out of scope.

 ### Both "Hard" and "Soft" Assertions Should Be Easy

 Some testing libraries lock you into stopping test execution on assertion